-“We are not teachers by trade, but as parents we are definitely teachers!
-Now is a great time to teach your kids life lessons, such as cooking, balancing checkbooks and budgeting, preparing for unlikely events such as pandemics, how to build a sustainable environment, gardening, how to bake bread, or even teach your kids how to start their own business.
+“We are not teachers by trade, but as parents, we are definitely teachers!
+Now is a great time to teach your kids life lessons, such as cooking, balancing checkbooks and budgeting, preparing for unlikely events such as pandemics, building a sustainable environment, gardening, baking bread, or even teach your kids how to start their own business.

 5. Make it Fun

 We love finding things to smile and laugh about, even in the little things, but especially now since we are isolated at home.
 Sometimes my son and I just look out the window to see what birds we can spot, or we dress up and be silly, play hide and seek blindfolded (mama and papa wear the blindfold – not our son just yet), make up games and stories, bake, and more.

 Think outside the box and add some pizazz to your homeschooling.
 Of course, there are a ton of great learning apps, but shoot for hands-on, interactive fun without technology too:

 - Teach math and counting using puffs or pretzels

 - For learning colors, say a color out loud, and everyone must run to the toy box and pick a toy that color and come back to the starting spot.

 - For reading, use letter magnets on the fridge.

 - Teach writing by tracing letters of your name